Shaheen-Rajith/ELEC_0139_Blog/src/data/blog-posts/ethics.md

 </div>

 This creates a positive feedback loop where patients receive less care which is used to train the AI further resulting in future patients receiving even less care because the AI deems from the training data that they don't need as much medication.
-This is extremely dangerous and is effectively automated systemic discrimination [^ai_bias_healthcare].
+This is extremely dangerous and is effectively automated systemic racism [^ai_bias_healthcare].
 Some methods can be used to reduce such bias resulting in more fair and equitable AI models such as:

 - Diverse data sourcing to reflect real-world demographics
 - Subgroup performance analysis instead of just overall accuracy